pypsa-meets-earth/pypsa-earth/README.md

 ## Test run

-- In the folder *pypsa-earth* open a terminal window to be located at this path `~/pypsa-earth/`
+- In the folder *pypsa-earth-sec* open a terminal/command window to be located at this path `./pypsa-earth-sec/`
 - Rename config.default.yaml to config.yaml.
 For instance in Linux:
 `mv config.default.yaml config.yaml`
-- Open the file `config.yaml` and
-  - choose the country you want to model.
-For example `countries: ["MA"]`
-  - Make sure `build_cutout` is set to `true`
-- In the terminal run the following commands:
-  - Activate the environment: `conda activate pypsa-earth`
-  - Create the base network for the country by running : `snakemake -j 1 base_network`

-- In the folder *pypsa-earth-sec* open a terminal/command window to be located at this path `~/pypsa-earth-sec/`
-- Rename config.default.yaml to config.yaml.
-For instance in Linux:
-`mv config.default.yaml config.yaml`
 - Open the file `config.yaml` and follow the steps done before in pypsa-earth
   - choose the country you want to model.
 For example `countries: ["MA"]`
- - Open the file `config.pypsa-earth.yaml` and make sure `build_cutout` is set to `true`

 - Run a dryrun of the Snakemake workflow by typing simply in the terminal:
   ```bash